 A swipe file can be a powerful source of ideas but it’s important to never just copy and paste from your swipe file as you should always be striving for unique content to avoid a duplicate content penalty from Google and because plagiarism is never OK.

-- Try a topic generator
+8. Try a topic generator

-- Follow-up on successful posts
+9. Follow-up on successful posts